Huegoxaga/notes/os/hadoop.md

 - It can runs faster on TEZ.
 - It allows queries using SQL-like scripting language called Pig Latin.
 - It can translate SQL script into query jobs.
 Ex, Codes for MapReduce jobs if it runs on MapReduce.
-- Pig Latin enables user defined functions.
+- Pig Latin enables user defined functions(UDF's).
 - Grunt is a Pig command line tool that can run script one line at a time.
   - It can also run an entire script file.
-- When use Ambari console, click run on TEZ option will make the query much faster.
+- Pig scrpits can be executed in the Ambari console, click run on TEZ option will make the query much faster.
 - Data needs to be loaded to create a relationship, the schema is only created during loading.
   ```sql
   ratings = LOAD '/user/maria_dev/ml-100k/u.data' AS (userID:int, movieID:int, rating:int, ratingTime:int);